-- 2. We inquired of management, and inspected the Receipt Register Report and Payment Register Detail Report for evidence of debt issued during 2020 or 2019 or debt payment activity during 2020 and 2019.
+- 2. We inquired of management, and inspected the Receipt Detail Report and Payment Register Detail Report for evidence of debt issued during 2020 or 2019 or debt payment activity during 2020 or 2019.
 All debt agreed to the summary we used in procedure 3. - 3.
-We obtained a summary of notes, loans and leases debt activity for 2020 and 2019 and agreed principal and interest payments from the related debt amortization schedules to debt service fund payments reported in the Payment Register Detail Report.
+We obtained a summary of bonds, notes, and loans debt activity for 2020 and 2019 and agreed principal and interest payments from the related debt amortization schedules to debt service fund payments reported in the Payment Register Detail Report.
 We also compared the date the debt service payments were due to the date the Village made the payments.
-We found no exceptions.
+We found no exceptions. - 4.
+We agreed the amount of debt proceeds from the debt documents to amounts recorded in the Capital Improvements fund per the Receipt Detail Report.
+The amounts agreed. - 5.
+For new debt issued during 2020 and 2019, we inspected the debt legislation, which stated the Village must use the proceeds to fund the Buckeye Drive Extension project.
+We inspected the Payment Register Detail Report and observed the Village disbursed funds for the Buckeye Drive Extension Project in September 2019.